mcfadd/Job_Shop_Schedule_Problem/README.md

 `python main.py -t 600 -s 200 -n 100 -w 1 ./data/data_set2`

-**Note**
+**Important Note**

 Job-Tasks in jobTasks.csv and sequenceDependencyMatrix.csv need to be in ascending order according to their (job_id, task_id)
 (see csv files in [data](https://github.com/mcfadd/Job_Shop_Schedule_Problem/tree/master/data) for reference)

 ## Program Design

-Below is a basic high-level flow digram describing the design.
+Below is a basic high-level flow digram describing the design of the program.

 ![Flow Diagram](diagrams/Flow_Diagram.png)